Voice Recognition Software

 For the record, I discovered that Microsoft’s voice recognition program knows virtually no invective.
 (For that matter, it transcribed the work “invective” as “ineffective,” which is an interesting and probably apt mistake).
 I would include the program’s attempts to capture my irritation here if I didn’t think you would recognize what it was I was yelling at the time.

 I have a very short fuse for technical trouble.
 I believe myself to be reasonably patient and calm under many circumstances, when my PC acts up I am driven to computer rage in no time flat.
-I needed to work; I believe voice recognition was a tool that would help me do that work; Microsoft’s voice recognition product let me know that the technology existed today; and this product wasn’t the one for me.
+I needed to work; I believe voice recognition was a tool that would help me do that work; the Microsoft voice recognition product let me know that the technology existed today; and this product wasn’t the one for me.

 Note: none of the blogs and reviews I read discussed using the MS VR product over any length of time.
 I found one Q&A on the Microsoft support center where someone with a Vista 64-bit PC had trouble with the product suddenly failing to recognize her voice and going into verification mode with every other phrase; the solution MS suggested to her did not work for her and it did not work for me either.
 If the product had not worked at all, I might’ve given up on voice recognition altogether.
 However it did work, some of the time, and when it did it was brilliant.
 I wanted the technology.
-I went to Dragon.
+I went to Nuance.com.

-Part 2: Dragon Naturally Speaking
+Part 2: Dragon Naturally Speaking, V. 10.1

 I went to the Dragon Naturally Speaking site (nuance.com).
 I looked at the options, the reviews on Amazon, and called customer support.
 I asked them if they had a product for the 64-bit machines.
 They told me I needed 10.1.
 I asked about the different versions and the price made the decision for me: I’d love the Professional, which works with MS Outlook, but that’s $900.
 We’re talking about a dislocated pinkie finger… I can afford the Preferred option, and for now, I’ll simply compose in MS Word and then paste copy into email.
 If my finger never gets back to full functionality, I may have to upgrade.
 Then again, I may just discover I love this technology enough that a $600 upgrade would repay the investment.